 - Clean the equipment frequently.
 This helps prevent plugging and blinding, which can block aggregate from passing through the openings.

 - Audit your machinery’s performance on a regular schedule.
 Look for issues like deflections, displacement, and abnormal acceleration.

 - Change one thing at a time when identifying a problem.
 While it may seem slow, it will help you isolate where the real problem is with your machinery.

 Efficiency is an ongoing process.
 Prioritize regular audits and routine maintenance to maximize your machine’s screening efficiency.

 AEI’s Aggregate Screening Solutions

 AEI Screens offers high-quality screening solutions for the aggregate and mining industries.
-Whether you need a mineral, sand, gravel, or stone screening machine, we have the right products for you.
 The BIVITEC dual vibratory screen is an excellent option for screening challenging materials without plugging and blinding the screen.
 Meanwhile, the Ortner is a high efficiency solution for washing and dewatering fines like manufactured sand.
 Get a quote for your equipment needs today or give our sales team a call at 717-656-2131 for more information.